 Kancha Aam diye Toker Dal in Summer and the benefits!

 This dal is quite common in Bengali households during the summer.
 We, in general, make it light with limited spices and almost runny.
 This lentil soup is dominated by the flavor of green mango and also by the goodness of it.
-Going by the climatic condition in both side of Bengal, people here prefer to eat and drink summer friendly dishes during the summer.
+Going by the climatic condition on both sides of Bengal, people here prefer to eat and drink summer-friendly dishes during the summer.
 These dishes nourish their body and soul and also dehydrate.
-This particular Lentil soup prepared with green mango caters all these summer needs and hence popular in the Bengali households.
+This particular Lentil soup prepared with green mango caters to all these summer needs and hence popular in Bengali households.
 Moreover, it tastes amazing.

 - Wash Lentil thoroughly under running water 2-3 times.